 When I was a new mom, I expected nothing short of perfection in terms of how I looked after my son, kept our home and looked after my appearance.
-Yet I didn’t expect my friends’ houses to be spotless or for them to look like they had just been away to a spa, particularly those with newborns.
+Yet I didn’t expect my friends’ houses to be spotless or for them to look like they had just been away to a spa.
 I know a woman with five children under the age of ten who berates herself for not being able to keep up with the housework!
-There’s a man who lives in our street whose job and long commute make it impossible to get a decent work life balance but does he blame the job situation or traffic?
-Nope, he blames himself.
+There’s a man who lives in our street whose (pre-pandemic) job and long commute made it impossible to get a decent work life balance but did he blame the job situation or traffic?
+Nope, he blamed himself.

 Next time you find yourself being critical because you haven’t met your own very high standards, think about what you would say to a friend in a similar situation.
-You cannot hold yourself to higher standards than those to which you hold others.
+It’s totally unfair and unethical to hold yourself to higher standards than those to which you hold others.

 When someone you love makes a mistake, it’s totally unacceptable to berate them for hours and remind them of it on and off for the next several years.
-Yet we do this to ourselves!
+Yet most of us do this to ourselves on a regular basis.